Analysis | How Biden’s definition of bipartisanship has quickly evolved

 “He’s proposed a way to pay for it, which is what he thinks the responsible thing is to do.
 And he hopes they’ll come to the table with ideas,” White House press secretary Jen Psaki said at a news briefing Monday.

 But whether Republicans do offer concrete counterproposals is an open question — and whether Biden is actually willing to deviate from his own proposals in any major way is even more open.
-The Senate parliamentarian has opened the door for Democrats to use the reconciliation process for an infrastructure bill, but one senator, Sen. Joe Manchin III (D-W.Va.), wrote in a Washington Post op-ed that he wants to see the Senate return to “regular order” and pass a bipartisan bill instead.
+The Senate parliamentarian has opened the door for Democrats to use the reconciliation process for an infrastructure bill, but one senator, Joe Manchin III (D-W.Va.), wrote in a Washington Post op-ed that he wants to see the Senate return to “regular order” and pass a bipartisan bill instead.

-There’s pressure on Republicans to come to the table, and pressure on Biden to show he’s willing to make concessions, instead of just having meetings.
+There’s pressure on Republicans to come to the table, and pressure on Biden to show he is willing to make concessions, instead of just having meetings.
 Neither side seems to have made a productive attempt at it yet.